mantidproject/mantid/Code/Mantid/docs/source/interfaces/ISIS_Reflectometry.rst

   :widget: groupProcessPane

 The processing table is where the bulk of the work takes place.
-It is used to specify which runs to process, the parameters that should be used to process them, and how the different runs should be joined together.
+It is used to specify which runs to process, the properties that should be used to process them, and how the different runs should be joined together.

+Each row represents a single reduction (i.e. execution of :ref:`ReflectometryReductionOne <algm-ReflectometryReductionOne>`).
+Rows may be grouped together by setting their **Group** column to the same value.
+Rows that are grouped together will have their output stitched together using :ref:`Stitch1D <algm-Stitch1D>`.

-Above the processing table is a tool bar providing a number of useful actions.
+Above the processing table is a tool bar containing various actions for manipulating the processing table.

-Below the table is a progress bar, showing the current progress of any processing that is taking place, and a processing instrument selector.
-The processing instrument is used by the interface to help load the correct files from disk when processing.
+Below the table is a progress bar, which shows the current progress of any processing that is in progress.
+And at the bottom right, by the **Process** button is the processing instrument selector.
+The processing instrument is used to help identify the correct data to load when processing runs.

 Actions
 ~~~~~~~